alexander-tritt-monash/spinsim/docs/source/about.architecture.rst

         f^r_q(t) &= f_q(t), \textrm{ for spin one.}\\
     \end{align*}

-This, (assuming that a midpoint sample is representative of the average value over the time interval), decreases the magnitude of :math:`f_z(t)`, while leaving the other source components at an equivalent magnitude.
+This, (assuming that a midpoint sample is representative of an average value over the time interval), decreases the magnitude of :math:`f_z(t)`, while leaving the other source components at an equivalent magnitude.
 The rotation is then applied to obtain the lab frame time evolution operator :math:`U_k`,

 .. math::
     \begin{align*}